markstringer-dti/markstringer-dti.github.io/dti.md

 And the project had a couple of good things going for it.
 Firstly it was using an Agile way of doing things.
 Secondly, the product owner was a former clerk of the company, she new all the other clerks and she knew their business very well.

 To start with the project had a tough time.
 We could get servers to put the software on.
 The document package we'd chosen wasn't as mature as we thought it would be.
-But we pushed on through some early design iterations and a load of technical difficulties until we got to one show and tell where the team finally had some working software that they could demonstrate.
+But we pushed on through some early design iterations and a load of technical problems until we got to one show and tell where the team finally had some working software that they could show.

 It was an odd turning point in the project.
-Because that first demonstration was so terrible.
+Because that first demo was so terrible.
 We'd managed to pare down the what this demo did to a view of a collection of documents and then a display of the document when its title was clicked.
-In that first demonstration, when we clicked on the document link, a dialog window came up that said "Do you want to veiw your document?" and when the user clicked "OK" an error message appeared.
+In that first demo, when we clicked on the document link, a dialog window came up that said "Do you want to veiw your document?" and when the user clicked "OK" an error message appeared.

 The look on the product owner's face!
 At this point were were about £500,000 into a £2 Million project.
 And all she had to show was a misspelled-spelled but that led to an error message.
-It was a difficult time for her and it was a difficult time for the team.
+It was a hard time for her and it was a hard time for the team.

 But two weeks later it was a slightly different story.
 Now there was a list of documents, now when the document was clicked, the chance to open the document had a button that was spelled correctly and when it was clicked, the document was displayed.

-The product owner was still looking nervous, but the lines around the eyes and forehead seemed to be slightly fewer.
+The product owner seems a little bit more relaxed.

 Not too many show and tells after that the product owner had a question.
 "Can I get this on a laptop so I can show it to the clerks?"

 The short answer to that question was "no" because all of this nearly half a million pounds worth of software was deployed only on developer laptops.
-But the product owner wanting to have a version that she could take around the country and demonstrate provided a good extra reason to negotiate with the people who'd been supposed to be giving us server space.
+But the product owner's request to have a version that she could take around the country and to show off was a powerful help.
+It provided a good extra reason to negotiate with the people who were supposed to be giving us server space.

 Once that was in place, the product owner went on the road with her laptop.
 The demo still wasn't much.
 The demo still had bugs.
 We still had some spelling problems.
 But the demo by the product owner to her own kind went over very well.
 She could wave past any user interface issues, or problems and she could show her old work mates the first sight of something that could make their lives a lot easier.